 What is a CRM?

 A CRM manages both existing customers and prospects (which are essentially qualified leads that might turn into customers).
 It is primarily the territory of the salesforce of a business and the parts of the organization that is integrated with the sales department.
-This technology is applicable throughout the business world, although different types of organizations will find certain aspects of a CRM system more useful than others.
+This technology is applicable throughout the business world, although different organizations will find certain aspects of a CRM system more useful than others.
 Many organizations are unaware, though, that a CRM is not just about sales.
-It is useful for any forms of customer interaction, including support and marketing.
+It is useful for any form of customer interaction, including support and marketing.

 A CRM is similar to a personal information management (PIM) system such as Contact Wolf or Microsoft Outlook.
 However, PIM software is focused primarily on filtering contacts within a database.
 Full-featured CRM applications have much broader capabilities than PIM applications related to customer communication.

 What is SugarCRM?

 SugarCRM was created by a company of the same name located in Cupertino, California.
 The company, which originally started as an open-source project, has been incorporated since 2004.

 The software is available in two different open-source versions, one free (called the Community Edition) and the other paid.
 This February, the company stated that it would not produce any additional releases of the Community Edition.
 However, they would still be distributing patches for any newly discovered security vulnerabilities.